-The annual LawWorks and Attorney General Student Awards will be celebrated at an awards ceremony on Wednesday 29th April at the House of Commons.
+The annual LawWorks and Attorney General Student Awards was to be celebrated at an awards ceremony on Wednesday 29th April at the House of Commons.

-Hosted by the Attorney General, the awards celebrate the best pro bono activities undertaken by law students and law schools and the positive impact on those assisted.
-The awards incorporate the Access to Justice Foundation award for an educational body or student which has made a significant contribution to promoting access to justice.
-The winners of the Advocate and LawWorks Law School Challenge 2019 – 2020 will also be presented with an award.
+Supported by the Attorney General, the awards celebrate the best pro bono activities undertaken by law students and law schools and the positive impact on those assisted.
+The awards incorporate the Access to Justice Foundation award for an educational body or student which has made a significant contribution to promoting access to justice and a presentation to the winners of the Advocate and LawWorks Law School Challenge 2019 – 2020.

 The LawWorks and Attorney General Student Pro Bono Awards are kindly sponsored by LexisNexis.

 - Best Contribution by a Law School (Undergraduate and Postgraduate institutions);

 - Best Contribution by a Team of Students.